webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

 # Pipeline Variables

-It is possible to override the predefined pipeline variables as you desire.
+Key pipeline variables defined in the Bicep stack pipeline definition.
+Adjust these to fit your Azure environment and project needs.

+> **NOTE:**
-For example, if you want to deploy to another region you can set the `AZURE_LOCATION` variable to `switzerlandnorth`, but make sure there is an appropriate `.bicepparam` file in the config directory of the project.
+> For example, if you want to deploy to another region, you can set the `AZURE_LOCATION` variable to `switzerlandnorth`.
+> Make sure there is an appropriate `.bicepparam` file in the `config` directory of the project.

 ```yaml
 variables: